waku-org/specs/standards/core/sync.md

 ## Design Requirements
-Nodes enabling Waku Sync SHOULD manage and keep message hashes for the range of time during which syncronization is required.
+Nodes enabling Waku Sync SHOULD manage and keep message hashes in a local cache for the range of time during which syncronization is required.
 Nodes SHOULD use the same time range, for Waku we chose one hour as the global default.
-Waku Relay or Filter protocol MAY be enabled and used in conjuction with Sync as a source of new message hashes for the time range.
+Waku Relay or Light Push protocol MAY be enabled and used in conjuction with Sync as a source of new message hashes for the cache.

-Nodes MAY use the Store protocol to request missing messages or to provide messages to requesting clients.
+Nodes MAY use the Store protocol to request missing messages once reconciliation is complete or to provide messages to requesting clients.

 ## Payload